avatar

 About Me

-I am a recent PhD recipient from the UCLA Department of Linguistics.
+I received a PhD in Linguistics from University of California, Los Angeles in December 2023.
 The title of my dissertation is The syntax of negation in Korean given an antisymmetric and cartographic framework.
 My advisor was Hilda Koopman.
-From 2019 to 2022, I was a lecturer of English at Korea Military Academy.

 Publications [Google Scholar]